 Scholarly Commons Citation

 Menkel-Meadow, Carrie, "What Trina Taught Me: Reflections on Mediation, Inequality, Teaching and Life" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1763.
+1763.